Semaphore railway line

 Semaphore railway line was a railway line in the Australian state of South Australia located in the north-west of Adelaide servicing the suburbs of Semaphore and Exeter.
 It had two stations: Semaphore and Exeter.
 The line opened in 1878 and closed in 1978.

 History

 The Semaphore line was extended from Port Adelaide by South Australian Railways on 7 January 1878 with no intermediate stations.
 It was to serve both the new overseas shipping jetty at Semaphore, and for defence logistics along Military Road (in support of nearby Fort Largs and Fort Glanville).
-It remained the main line until the Outer Harbor railway line was extended north from a junction created at Glanville in 1908.
+It remained the main line until 1908, when the Outer Harbor line was extended north from a junction created at Glanville station.